COVID-19 Care Preparation and Pathways

 If they need any other support while in isolation there is a guide on where to get help.

-The positive PCR test result SMS and will have a link to the COVID Care website which has links to the COVID Care Self Checker.
-Consumers who lodge a positive Rapid Antigen Test result will also receive this advice via the confirmation email.
+The positive PCR test result SMS and will have a link to the COVID Care website which has links to the COVID-19 Symptom and Antiviral Eligibility Checker.
+Consumers who register a positive Rapid Antigen Test result with Queensland Health – Rapid Antigen Test Registration will also receive this advice via the confirmation email.

-Information about all screening services is also linked to from the Queensland Government COVID website and will be promoted via a marketing campaign.
+Information about all screening services is also linked to from the Queensland Government COVID website.

 Patients who do not have a regular GP will be referred to the Healthdirect Service Finder or encouraged to find a GP or local respiratory clinic which are specifically designed for COVID-19 positive patients.